-For immigrants from South American, European, and Australian penal colonies, North Beach is their gateway to San Francisco.
-They all came to San Francisco from the North Point dock.
-Italian fishermen from the seaside village of the Ligurian Sea came to San Francisco thousands of miles, because there they can do what they love to do-fishing.
+For immigrants from South American, European, and Australian penal colonies, North Beach was their gateway to San Francisco.
+Many arrived in San Francisco via the North Point dock.
+Italian fishermen from a seaside village on the Ligurian Sea came thousands of miles to San Francisco to do what they love to do: fish.
 In 1870, these Italian fishermen provided 90% of the entire San Francisco fish market.
-Early Italian immigrants used North Beach as their home and brought their favorite Italian food and wine, and enjoyed sitting in the cafe with good friends and enjoying a cup of strong conscious roasted coffee.
-Today, the streets and alleys of North Beach are all Italian cafes and restaurants.
-Those coffee enthusiasts and romanticists sit together, enjoying the aroma of coffee while admiring the real North Beach.
-From Fior d’Italia (the oldest Italian restaurant in the US) to Moose’s, Café Trieste, Capp’s Corner, Caffe Sport, to Molinari’s Delicatessen, Liguria Bakery, Victoria Pastry Company, North Beach Restaurant and the Stinking Rose, you can find exquisite Italian cakes, delicious prosciutto and pasta, and a cup of strong Italian coffee.
-Joe Di’Maggio is from this world-famous region, and Joseph Allioto, the former mayor of San Francisco.
+Early Italian immigrants used North Beach as their home.
+They brought their favorite Italian food and wine and enjoyed sitting in cafes with good friends and enjoying cups of strong coffee.
+Fittingly, the streets and alleys of North Beach are still lined with Italian cafes and restaurants.
+Coffee enthusiasts and romanticists sit together, enjoying the aroma of coffee while admiring the real North Beach.
+From Fior d’Italia (the oldest Italian restaurant in the US) to Moose’s, Café Trieste, Capp’s Corner, Caffe Sport, Molinari’s Delicatessen, Liguria Bakery, Victoria Pastry Company, North Beach Restaurant and the Stinking Rose, you can find exquisite Italian cakes, delicious prosciutto and pasta, strong cups of Italian coffee.
+Joe Di’Maggio is from this world-famous region, along with Joseph Allioto, the former mayor of San Francisco.

-In the early 1950s, the post-war anxiety of young people was replaced by a mixture of innovation, experimental impulse, and vitality, which gave birth to the collapsed generation.
+In the early 1950s, the youthful post-war anxiety gave way to a blend of innovation, experimental drive, and vitality, leading to the emergence of the Beat Generation.
 Jack Kerouac, an iconic poet and writer of the Beat Generation, is the soul of the Beat Movement.
-Lawrence Ferlinghetti established the City Lights Bookstore in 1953 and became a study room for thinkers, poets and writers to define the times and create cutting-edge works.
+Lawrence Ferlinghetti established the City Lights Bookstore in 1953 which became a study room for thinkers, poets and writers to define the times and create cutting-edge works.
 The smoky atmosphere of the bookstore and the explosive jazz music inspired them.
-The bookstore stays open until late in the mist.
-City Lights Bookstore only sells paperback books.
+The City Lights Bookstore remains open today, selling paperback books late into the night.
 It is a landmark building in San Francisco’s cultural history.
 It was the birth of writers and poets such as Allen Ginsberg, Neal Cassady, Ruth Weiss and William S. Burroughs.

 From past to present, there are many San Francisco cultural buildings in North Beach, including the Purple Onion-San Francisco’s famous comedy club, Enrico Banducci’s Hungry I and Vesuvio’s café-famous fast-fall bars, and Enrico’s Sidewalk Café, and Washington Square Bar.